 Why See a Periodontist Instead of Your General Dentist?

 Although a general dentist can perform the same procedures, a periodontist has the specialized training, advanced skills, and extensive experience.
 Keep reading for details on when to see a periodontist, how a periodontist can help, and how prompt care can minimize damage to your teeth and gums.

 Sign 1: You Need Tooth Removal

-Although most dentists use the term tooth extraction, the procedure can damage bone, cause pain, and require additional surgical procedures to regenerate the bone.
+Although most dentists offer tooth extraction, the procedure can damage bone, cause pain, and require additional surgical procedures to regenerate the bone.
 When a dentist extracts a tooth the conventional way, it can lead to several issues: